Adelaide Hoodless: Women's Institute movement

+During her lecture tours across Ontario, Hoodless’s emphasis on practical domestic science reached rural communities eager for education and connection.

-Erland Lee, of Stoney Creek, heard Adelaide speak, and her message resonated with him.
-He asked Adelaide to speak at his Farmer's Institute Ladies Night meeting, on Feb 12th, 1897.
-When she spoke that night, she suggested forming a group with a purpose to broaden the knowledge of domestic science and agriculture as well as to socialize.
-This group was to become the first branch of the Women's Institute, with Adelaide as honorary president and Christina Ann Smith as president.
-Within a decade more than 500 branches been organized across Canada.
+Erland Lee, of Stoney Creek, heard Hoodless speak, and her message resonated with him.
+Impressed by her ideas, he asked Hoodless to speak at his Farmer's Institute Ladies Night meeting, on February 12, 1897.

+At that gathering, she delivered the proposal that would anchor a national movement.
+She suggested forming a group with a purpose to broaden the knowledge of domestic science and agriculture as well as to socialize.
+The idea was immediately embraced.
+This group was to become the first branch of the Women's Institute, with Hoodless as honorary president and Christina Ann Smith as president.

-Adelaide had met Lady Aberdeen through her work with the National Council for Women.
-Now concerned about families living in isolated surroundings with little or no access to medical care, Lady Aberdeen sought Adelaide's support.
-Her own campaign merged nicely with this goal.
-Adelaide worked with Lady Aberdeen to found the National Council of Women of Canada, the Victorian Order of Nurses and the National Association of the YWCA.
+According to the Federated Women's Institutes of Canada, the first institute was founded in 1897 in Stoney Creek, and by 1913 branches existed in every province.
+The speed of this expansion reflects how effectively Hoodless’s approach met the needs of rural women seeking education, mutual support, and community improvement.

+In 1919, provincial representatives met in Winnipeg to form the Federated Women’s Institutes of Canada (FWIC) as a national coordinating body, with a permanent office established in Ottawa in 1958.
+The FWIC adopted the motto "For Home and Country," emphasizing its aims to strengthen rural life, educate women, and engage with national and international issues affecting families.
+Through affiliation with the Associated Country Women of the World, Canadian institutes became part of a global network of women’s organizations with shared goals.

+Higher education and institutional legacy

-By Oct of 1902, the Ministry of Education was about to make domestic science a regular part of the curriculum in Ontario schools but Adelaide already had her sights on the next step.
+By October of 1902, the Ministry of Education was about to make domestic science a regular part of the curriculum in Ontario schools but Hoodless already had her sights on the next step.
 She wanted Domestic Science to be offered at the university level.
 She also knew she needed a wealthy patron to finance the project.
 She approached Sir William Christopher Macdonald, a wealthy Montreal non-smoker, who had made his money in tobacco.
 Her Ontario Normal School of Domestic Science and Art in Hamilton became the MacDonald Institute of Home Economics which became part of the University of Guelph.
 In 1907, the Women's Institute marked its 10th anniversary by commissioning Toronto artist John Wycliffe Lowes Forster to paint her portrait.
 The painting was donated to the MacDonald Institute.

+Final public engagement

-On February 26, 1910, Adelaide travelled by train to Toronto to speak at St. Margaret's College on "Women and Industrial Life".
-Adelaide Hunter Hoodless's death was registered as the result of heart failure.
-She was buried in Hamilton, March 1, 1910.
-Having died one day before her 52nd birthday.
+On February 26, 1910, Hoodless travelled by train to Toronto to speak at St. Margaret's College on "Women and Industrial Life".
+She began her remarks normally, but only a short time into the lecture her voice weakened and she paused to take water.
+Although she attempted to continue, she soon collapsed and was taken for medical attention.
+She died later that day from a cerebral hemorrhage.
+Her official death registration, however, recorded the cause of death as heart failure.

+Hoodless was buried in Hamilton on March 1, 1910, the day after what would have been her fifty-second birthday.